noseka1/openshift-auto-upi/README.md

 ## Configuring DNS Client

-If you installed a DNS server on the Helper host, you may want to configure the Helper host to resolve OpenShift host names using this DNS server:
+If you used *openshift-auto-upi* to deploy a DNS server, you may want to configure the Helper host to resolve OpenShift host names using this DNS server:

 ```
 $ cp inventory/group_vars/all/infra/dns_client.yml.sample inventory/group_vars/all/infra/dns_client.yml